QwenLM/Qwen2.5/docs/source/deployment/skypilot.rst

    sky check

-For more information, check the official document and see if you have setup your cloud accounts corerctly.
+For more information, check the [official document](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html) and see if you have set up your cloud accounts correctly.

-Alternatively, you can also use the official docker image with SkyPilot main branch automatically cloned by running:
+Alternatively, you can also use the official docker image with SkyPilot master branch automatically cloned by running:

 .. code:: bash